On fermionic representation of the Gromov-Witten invariants of the resolved Conifold: Introduction

 The rest of the paper is arranged as follows.
 After reviewing some preliminaries and fixing notations in \S 2, we rewrite in \S 3 the generating function of Gromov-Witten invariants of the framed one-legged resolved conifold as an gluing (see that section for precise meaning) of two fermionic states which are Bogoliubov transforms, based on the fermionic representation of the framed one-legged and two-legged topological vertex.
 In the final \S 4, we prove that the gluing of an arbitrary two-component Bogoliubov transform and an arbitrary one-component Bogoliubov transform is also a Bogoliubov transform.
 The result in \S 4, combing with \S 3, leads directly to the result that the fermionic representation of the generating function considered is a Bogoliubov transform.

 .
+The work was partially done during the first author's attending the mathematical seminars supported by Morningside Center of CAS.
 The first author is partially supported by NSFC grants (11001148 and 10901152) and the President Fund of GUCAS.
 The second author is partially supported by two NSFC grants (10425101 and 10631050) and a 973 project grant NKBRPC (2006cB805905).